Panel Discussion with Children's Authors and Illustrators

 Ekua Holmes is a native of Roxbury, MA and a graduate of the Massachusetts College of Art and Design.
 She has devoted her practice to sustaining contemporary Black Art traditions in Boston, as an artist, curator of exhibitions, and as an active member of Boston’s art community.
 Currently Holmes serves as Assistant Director of MassArt’s Center for Art and Community Partnerships, and manages sparc! the ArtMobile, the institution’s vehicle for community outreach pursuing a mission of “igniting art and design in the neighborhood!”

-Learn more about Ekua and her work on her official website and her Facebook page.
+Learn more about Ekua and her work on her official website (opens in a new window).

 Heather Lang loves to research and write about real women who overcame extraordinary obstacles and never gave up on their dreams.
 Her latest picture book biography, Swimming with Sharks: The Daring Discoveries of Eugenie Clark, joins the “Shark Lady” as she uncovers the secrets of the world’s most feared fish.
 Heather’s other award-winning picture book biographies include, Fearless Flyer: Ruth Law and Her Flying Machine, The Original Cowgirl: The Wild Adventures of Lucille Mulhall, and Queen of the Track: Alice Coachman, Olympic High-Jump Champion.
 All four of her books were selected for the ALA Amelia Bloomer List, which honors children’s books with feminist themes.
 When she is not writing or doing detective work for her next book, she loves to go on adventures with her husband and four children.

-Learn more about Heather and her books on her official website and Facebook page.
-You can also find her on Twitter.
+Learn more about Heather and her books on her official website (opens in a new window).

 Grace Worcester Greene has spent her career working in libraries with and for young people.
 Greene recently retired from her position as the Youth Services Consultant at the Vermont Department of Libraries, where she worked for nearly three decades.
 Previously Greene was the Head of Children’s Services at the Robbins Library in Arlington, Massachusetts.
 In addition to her library positions, Greene has served as adjunct faculty at several New England colleges teaching courses in children’s literature and collection development.